SoumyaAdhya007/hack2skill_task_2/README.md

 **Backend:** Node, Express, MongoDB Atlas

 ## Features
- - Save youtube Videos data in mongoDB atlas
+ - Save YouTube video data in MongoDB Atlas.
+ - Check for new videos and add them to MongoDB.
+(Ensure only new videos are added)
+ - Check if API key quota is exhausted, then use a new API key.
  - Fetch videos data according to published time
  - Pagination avalable